Hydrodynamic Limit For An Active Exclusion Process: Non-gradient estimates

 By triangle inequality,

 The second term in the right-hand side is

-by translation invariance of $\mu_{\param}$.
+Note once again that $\sum_{x\in \Z^2}\tau_xf$ is merely a notation, and is not a well-defined function as such, but instead, is meant to either be integrated against a mean-$0$ local function, or taken a gradient of, as is the case here.
 We extend B by $1$ in such a way that for any edge $a$ outside of $B$, $\grad\psi(\param, .)$ vanishes.
 Therefore, the only contributions outside of $B$ in the sums above are at the boundary of $B_r$, where $f_r$ has a variation in its first argument of order $(2r+1)^{-2}$.
 Thanks to the regularity of $\psi$ in $\param$, and since the number of corresponding edges is roughly $4(2r+1)$, the contribution of all these jumps is of order $r^{-1}$ in the whole sum.

 Then, since the number of edges in $B$ depends only on $\psi$, and since $\Egcm\pa{(\grad f)^2} \leq 4\Egcm(f^2)$, we obtain by definition of $f_r$ that

 whose right-hand side vanishes as $r$ goes to infinity by the law of large numbers.